 Why have we taken this step?

 Our decision to become a sanctuary congregation is grounded in our Jewish teachings and heritage.
 The most frequently mentioned mitzvah in the Torah commands us to “love the stranger” (for we were strangers in the land of Egypt).
-The Torah goes further and asserts that that there should be one law for “immigrant and citizen alike.”
+The Torah goes further and asserts that there should be one law for “immigrant and citizen alike.”
 These teachings compel us to defend the rights of immigrants and refugees.

 As Jews, we have been the immigrant, the outsider, throughout our long history.
 Our own individual and family narratives are rooted in the immigrant experience in America.
 These experiences often involve stories of arriving alone with little money, no job and no knowledge of English.
 All came seeking the promise of America.
 Today we are obligated to carry that promise forward for immigrants and refugees today.